 Table of Contents

-ToggleWhat makes a tasting menu?
+ToggleWhat is a tasting menu?

 A tasting menu comprises many small plates presented to customers as a single course.
 Their concept came from the French word ‘dégustation,’ which refers to the purposeful tasting of several dishes with a focus on the senses and culinary art.